Fletcher-Munson curves – explanation, meaning & influence

 What are Fletcher-Munson Curves?

-Fletcher-Munson curve graphic
+Fletcher-Munson curves – fletcher-munson curve

 Where are the Fletcher-Munson curves used?